lsst-dm/dmtn-205/index.rst

 The remaining information that is only available during/after execution of a quantum is

-- timing and host fields for the ``quantum`` table;
+- timing, status, and host fields for the ``quantum`` table;
 - a record of which predicted outputs were ``actually_produced``;
 - a record of which predicted inputs were ``actually_used``.

 These can easily be saved to a file (e.g. JSON) written by the quantum-execution harness, and here the design ties again into the quantum-backed butler concept, which also needs to write per-quantum files in order to save datastore record data.
+In order to allow these files to serve as the long-term ``${TASK}_quantum`` datasets, we would also need to duplicate the data ID and collection information from the original ``QuantumGraph`` within them.
 Just like the provenance we wish to save here, the eventual home of those datastore records is the shared ``Registry`` database, so it is extremely natural to save them both to the same files, and upload provenance when the datasets themselves are ingested in bulk after execution completes.

 In fact, these per-quantum files may also help solve yet another problem; as described in `DMTN-213 <https://dmtn-213.lsst.io/>`_, our approach to multi-site processing and synchronization will probably involve metadata files that are transferred along with dataset files by Rucio, in order to ensure enough information for butler ingest is available from files alone.
 These provenance files could easily play that role as well.

+Our proposal is to only load provenance into the ``Registry`` database if the execution system has at least attempted to run them.
+Quanta whose executions were blocked by failures in upstream quanta would not be included, even if present in the original ``QuantumGraph``.
+This leaves room for them to be added ny later submissions of the same graph (or subsets thereof) without any UUID conflicts.

-The quantum-backed butler design is a solution to a problem unique to at-scale batch processing, so writing the ``QuantumGraph`` and provenance files to BPS-managed locations (such as its "submit" directory) there is completely fine.
+The quantum-backed butler design is a solution to a problem unique to at-scale batch processing, so writing the ``QuantumGraph`` and datastore-records files to BPS-managed locations (such as its "submit" directory) there is completely fine.
 That's not true for provenance, which we want to work regardless of how execution is performed.
 This is related to the long-running middleware goal of better integrating ``pipetask`` and BPS.
 It will probably also involve carving out a third aspect of butler (a new sibling to ``Registry`` and ``Datastore``) for ``QuantumGraph`` and provenance files, because